 The APT Toolkit was developed by the Institute for Translational Health Sciences (ITHS) Team Science Core and colleagues.
 The Toolkit is a living document that will be updated as more information, feedback, and examples of successful promotion and tenure of team science-focused researchers are gathered.

-As a result of the extraordinary circumstances associated with COVID-19, the University of Washington is offering automatic approval for all faculty who request a waiver for the 2019-20 or 2020-21 academic year to automatically extend their promotion and/or tenure clock by one year.
+As a result of the extraordinary circumstances associated with COVID-19, the University of Washington is offering automatic approval for all faculty who request a waiver for the 2019-20, 2020-21, and/or 2021-22 academic years to automatically extend their promotion and/or tenure clock by up to two years.

 Find more details and learn how to request a waiver here.